1.4. Compute with Turtles¶

 To use a library, we need to tell Python we want to use the library with an import statement.

-In the program below, we start with from turtle import *
+In the program below, we start with import turtle

 to tell Python we want to make use